Communities

 • The MAC address is the bit after the words link/ether for the appropriate device.
 You will need this information to tell OpenWRT's DHCP server how to identify this box (or, strictly speaking, this particular network interface).

-Suggested 8 months ago by tripleee‭
+Suggested about 1 year ago by tripleee‭